 NOTES: The video clip herein crops the top and sides of the full-frame, 70mm/15-perf theater presentation.
 'Marto' falling to Earth is a live-action stunt, staged at 10,000 feet over Lower Manhattan.
 'Max' and all other special visual effects are practical ones; none are CG, which at the time was economically impractical in the giant-screen/IMAX® medium.

 ADDITIONAL WORK IN GIANT-SCREEN: Rosalini followed this project with ‘Implacable,’ another Large-Format production, but this time utilizing an entirely different artistic approach: real-life/real-time, ‘run-and-gun’ documentary filming of a massive, one-hundred-year flood of the Upper Mississippi River and the impact this had on the lives of the people living in its valley and along the river’s tributaries.
-The film is among those that broke new ground in employing a more spontaneous, cinéma-vérité approach to filmmaking in the IMAX® medium.
+In keeping up with and recording real-time National Guard airborne and ground-based rescue operations, the film broke new ground in employing a spontaneous, cinéma-vérité approach to filmmaking in the IMAX® medium.

-During the production of ‘Implacable',’ Rosalini field-tested the final prototype of the MSM 9802 camera system, since acquired by IMAX Corp. and still used today for films such as Christopher Nolan’s ‘The Dark Night’ and more recently ‘Dunkirk.’
+During the production of ‘Implacable',’ Rosalini field-tested the final prototype of the MSM 9802 camera system, since acquired by IMAX Corp. and continuing in use today for films such as Christopher Nolan’s ‘The Dark Night’ and more recently ‘Dunkirk.’

 Rosalini also conceived, wrote and produced the Large-Format show opener, ‘Amalgam,’ for the Audubon Nature Institute’s Entergy IMAX Theater located in New Orleans.
 The main visual component of the film was a one-take, sweeping aerial shot, filmed at sundown and requiring complex, split-second coordination of riverbank extras and the navigation of several vessels.
 Enjoyed alike by tourists and residents of the region, the words of praise by Audubon’s President and CEO, Ron Forman, sums it up: